 Although Thistley Hough went into Special Measures in summer 2012, its future looks bright.
 Thistley Hough has now been ranked among the best in England for their GCSE results according to the government’s new Progress 8 scoring system.
 The new Government measure, which was introduced this year, aims to measure how pupils progress from year seven through to their GCSE results and a score of +0.25 has placed Thistley Hough within the top 25 per cent nationally.

 Thistley Hough Academy is consulting on changes to their Admissions Arrangements for 2018/19.
 Please click here for further details.

 Visit Thistley Hough Academy’s website

 Three Peaks joined the Trust on 1 December 2014 as the third primary school in the network.
 It is a much larger than average-sized primary school formed in 2009 by the amalgamation of an infant and junior school on the same site.
 The school serves the communities of Wilnecote and Stoneydelph and has continued to grow over the past three years.
-After a period of under-performance Three Peaks has begun to move forward rapidly under the leadership of its Headteacher Richard Penn-Bourton and Chair of Governors Simon Phipps.
+Under the leadership of Headteacher Richard Penn-Bourton and Chair of Governors Simon Phipps, Three Peaks is now rated good by Ofsted.
 By joining the Trust the school will accelerate its progress.